 Another option for terminating your timeshare commitment is to enlist the help of a timeshare exit company to break the contract for good.
 Timeshare exit companies work with legal professionals to help timeshare owners get out of their timeshares.
 However, it is important to do adequate research on timeshare relief companies before choosing one to work with in order to ensure the business is legitimate.

 It is never recommended to work with a timeshare exit company that charges direct, up-front fees for their services.
-Instead, you should only work with a timeshare exit company that offers a no up-front fee escrow payment option, which allows the client to pay for the service initially to a third-party holding account that only releases the money to the timeshare exit company itself upon the successful cancellation of the timeshare.
+Instead, you should only work with a timeshare exit company that offers a low up-front fee escrow payment option, which allows the client to pay for the service initially to a third-party holding account that only releases the money to the timeshare exit company itself upon the successful cancellation of the timeshare.
 This is the only way to guarantee protection from fraud.

-If you would like to receive more information on timeshare exit companies, no up-front fee escrow payment options, or advice on terminating your timeshare contract, please do not hesitate to fill out our contact form or engage in our live chat.
+If you would like to receive more information on timeshare exit companies, low up-front fee escrow payment options, or advice on terminating your timeshare contract, please do not hesitate to fill out our contact form or engage in our live chat.